State's coronavirus positivity rates drop; new deaths subside to 153, cases rise 3,220

 The county daily cases increased by 160 compared with 103 the day before.

-On the Treasure Coast, St. Lucie increased by 6 to 230, Martin went up by 1 to 113 and Indian Rifer rose by 4 to 91.
+On the Treasure Coast, St. Lucie increased by 6 to 230, Martin went up by 1 to 113 and Indian River rose by 4 to 91.
 Okeechobee increased by 1 to 14.

 Pinellas rose by 5 to 635 deaths in fourth place and Hillsborough went up by 3 to 537 in fifth place.
 Polk went up by 4 to 423 in sixth and Lee rose by 3 to 409